EntrustCorporation/ecs_certificate_request_role/README.md

 Purpose of role
 ---------------
-This role creates a publicly-signed Entrust Datacard certificate.
+This role creates a publicly-signed Entrust certificate.

  - Create a private key.
  - Create a certificate signing request (CSR).